JohnTitor99/UsageTime/README.md

 # Usage Time of any app or game

 With this you can monitor how much time you spend on using any app or game on your pc.
-You can see usage time on any day; total hours you've spent; average usage time and more.
+You can see usage time on any day, total hours you've spent, average usage time and more.

 ![Screenshot](screenshot1.png)
 ## General Info